-Experimenting with recipes are great and all, but overly complicated recipes would just be harder and defeat the purpose of meal prepping.
+Experimenting with recipes are great, but overly complicated recipes would just make it harder for you and defeat the purpose of meal prepping.
 You might end up spending more time than you did when you were preparing meals normally.
 Stick to taste-tested recipes that are easy to assemble so that when it’s time to cook, you won’t be tasting and adjusting every minute.
-Meal preppers use chicken because there are just so many ways to cook it.
+Meal preppers use chicken because there are so many ways to cook it.
 Tacos and sandwiches are also common in meal prep menus.

 Grocery Shop for the Week Ahead

 It goes without saying that bulk shopping is the most convenient way to meal prep.
 This is why planning ahead and picking out your recipes early is important.
 The more times you do last-minute shopping, the less likely you are to commit to your meal prepping.